quipper/i18n-dts/README.md

 That's it!
 Now you can use `typed-i18n` command which generates corresponding `d.ts` file.

-We recommend to add scripts into `package.json`.
+We recommend to add scripts below into `package.json`.

 ```json
 "scripts": {